ADHD in Children and Teens | Calgary Child & Teen Therapy | Creative Sky Psychology

 ADHD is typically described through three main areas:

-These traits are not signs of laziness or bad behavior—they are part of how the ADHD brain works.
-Recognizing this helps parents respond with empathy rather than frustration.
+These traits are not about laziness or disobedience — they reflect how the ADHD brain functions.
+Recognizing this helps parents respond with empathy instead of frustration, paving the way for connection rather than conflict.

 What Causes ADHD?

-Brain differences: Regions involved in attention and impulse control may function differently.
+Brain differences: Regions responsible for attention and impulse control may develop or function differently, affecting focus and regulation.

-Environmental influences: Early childhood experiences and prenatal factors can also contribute.
+Environmental factors: Early childhood experiences, sleep quality, and prenatal influences can also play a role.

 Strategies to Support Children and Teens with ADHD

-Work with professionals: Therapists, psychologists, and educators can provide tailored strategies for home and school.
+Work With Professionals: Therapists, psychologists, and educators can provide personalized strategies for home and school.
+You don’t have to navigate ADHD alone — support is available and effective.

-At Creative Sky Psychology in Calgary, we use strength-based approaches like Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and play-based interventions to help children develop resilience and coping tools.
+At Creative Sky Psychology in Calgary, we use strength-based approaches such as Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and play-based interventions to help children develop resilience, confidence, and emotional regulation skills.

 Building Resilience in Teens with ADHD